ioccc-src/winner/bugs.md

 The real trouble is that the code is generated and in a complex way or rather ways.

-I will explain this a little bit (though it might be more than a bit according to many :-) ) but that is all I can do for now.
+Trying to explain this might be tricky but here is an attempt.
 The program, when used without any args, will print out what it reads.
 If one arg is specified it will do a ROT13 of it.
 If two args are specified it will print out the text backwards (_WITHOUT ROT13!_).
 If three args are specified it will do both **_reversal AND ROT13_**.

 So `ver0` is the same as the main program; `ver1` is the ROT13 of the code (but see below); `ver2` will reverse the code and `ver3` will both reverse and ROT13